design and implement OAI-PMH compliant harvest subsystem

 A nice background set of slides is here:

-#1 Updated by Hannu Saarenmaa about 9 years ago
+#1 Updated by Hannu Saarenmaa over 9 years ago

 I would be curious to hear what is the status of these developments now?
 We are very much looking for them.